-A real factor involved in a donor’s decision to give is how your nonprofit spends money.
-They’ll review what your administrative costs are and see if they find them appropriate.
+A real factor in a donor’s decision to give is how your nonprofit spends money.
+They’ll review your administrative costs and see if they find them appropriate.
 Many donors will consider what percentage of their donation goes directly towards your programs.
-They’ll look at whether a portion of their donation goes towards transaction fees on your donation website or other fundraising or administrative efforts.
+They’ll examine whether a portion of their donation goes towards transaction fees on your donation website or other fundraising or administrative efforts.
 Donor retention is achieved through transparency.
 Show your donors where their money goes.

 Implement an Online Recurring Giving Program

-A very important factor to look at is just how easy it will be for a donor to make a donation.
+A very important factor is how easy it will be for a donor to make a donation.
 First, you’ll want to consider what the donation website will look like.
-Does your donation website have the same look and feel of your organization’s website, providing a seamless user experience?
-You also want to consider how many clicks a donor must make to complete the transaction (and keep in mind that many online donors abandon mission if there are too many steps).
+Does your donation website have the same look and feel as your organization’s website, providing a seamless user experience?
+You also want to consider how many clicks a donor must make to complete the transaction (and keep in mind that many online donors abandon the mission if there are too many steps).
 Is there a simple “Donate Now” button that takes donors to a form that they can easily fill out & hit submit?
-A big consideration is also whether or not the donation processing form “lives” on your website. (i.e. one disadvantage of processing payment via PayPal is that donors are taken away from your site).
+A big consideration is whether or not the donation processing form lives on your website. (i.e., one disadvantage of processing payment via PayPal is that donors are taken away from your site).